 Firstly, its sonic abilities have been upgraded.
 The 52 x 90mm bass driver is a couple of millimetres wider than the Charge 4's, and there’s a new 20mm tweeter.
 These units both have dedicated power amplification – 30W for the woofer and 10W for the highs.

 Both the Charge 4 and 5 can survive being submerged in up to 1.5m of water for half an hour, but the 5 is dustproof too.
-They both have the same 7500mAh battery offering the same 20 hours of playback from a single charge, and can both be used to charge your mobile device when out and about.
+They both have the same 7500mAh battery offering the same 20 hours of playback from a single charge, and both can be used to charge your mobile device when out and about (hence the name).

 JBL Charge 5 vs Charge 4: sound quality